A desingularization of the moduli space of rank 2 Higgs bundles over a curve: A proof of Theorem

 \subsection{A stratification of $\bS$}

 In this subsection, we provide a geometric description for the canonical subschemes of $\bS$, which is useful for the proof of Theorem \ref{main}.
-The arguments are almost same as those of \cite{Bal} except the necessary modifications.
-Since $\bS$ is a fine moduli scheme, we have a family of Higgs bundles $(\cE_{univ},\phi_{univ})$ of rank $4$ and degree $0$ on $X\times\bS$.
-Consider the canonical family of specializations $B=p_{\bS *}\cE\text{nd}((\cE_{univ},\phi_{univ}))$ of $M(2)$ parametrized by $\bS$ and the universal family of specializations $W$ of $M(2)$ parametrized by $\cA_2$ where $p_{\bS}:X\times\bS\to\bS$ is the projection onto the second component.
+The arguments are almost same as those of \cite{Bal} except for the necessary modifications.
+Since $\bS$ is a fine moduli scheme, we have the universal family $(\cE_{univ},\phi_{univ},s_{univ})$ of rank $4$ and degree $0$ on $X\times\bS$.
+Consider the canonical family of specializations $B=p_{\bS *}\EEnd((\cE_{univ},\phi_{univ}))$ of $M(2)$ parametrized by $\bS$ and the universal family of specializations $W$ of $M(2)$ parametrized by $\cA_2$, where $p_{\bS}:X\times\bS\to\bS$ is the projection onto the second component.
 Then $B$ and $W$ give generalized conic bundles $P$ on $\bS$ and $Q$ on $\cA_2$ respectively.
-(See \cite{Bal} for more details)
+(See \cite[Remark 3]{Bal} for more details)

 \begin{prop}[\cite{Bal}, Proposition 2] $P=\pi_{\text{sp}}^*Q$ for the morphism $\pi_{\text{sp}}:\bS\to\cA_2$ given by $(E,\phi,s)\mapsto\End((E,\phi))$. \end{prop} \begin{proof}

 This is an immediate consequence of the definitions of $\pi_{sp}$, $B$ and $W$. \end{proof}